thumbnail

 Qionghai

-It is a mountainous, ecological county located in the center of Hainan Island, serving as a vital "natural oxygen bar" with over 86% forest coverage
+It is a mountainous, ecological city located in the center of Hainan Island, serving as a vital "natural oxygen bar" with over 86% forest coverage

 Qiongzhong

-This northeastern Chinese city in heilongjiang is famous for coal mining and has produced several Olympic short track speed skating champions.
+This northeastern Chinese city in Heilongjiang is famous for coal mining.
+It has also produced several Olympic short track speed skating champions.

 Qitaihe